Become a member of Alpha Phi Sigma!

-Undergraduate Students: Must have completed a minimum of 36 college credits that have been completed at ASU or transferred and accepted by ASU including a minimum of 12 credits in criminal justice or justice studies.
+Undergraduate Students: Must have completed a minimum of 36 college credits that have been completed at ASU or transferred and accepted by ASU, including a minimum of 12 credits in criminal justice or justice studies.
 All credits must have been obtained with a 3.4 GPA or higher in order to be considered.
-Students must have a minimum 3.4 overall GPA and a minimum 3.4 criminal justice GPA.
+Students must have a minimum 3.4 cumulative GPA and a minimum 3.4 criminal justice GPA.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.

 Graduate Students: Must have a minimum of a 3.4 GPA or higher and have completed 12 or more graduate level credits in criminal justice.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.

 Law Students: Must have a 2.5 GPA or higher.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.

-*All applicants must complete the APS Application for membership along with this questionnaire.
-Applicants must submit their APS application for membership, the APS background questionnaire, and a copy of their current unofficial ASU transcripts electronically via email and a hard-copy via mail or dropped off at the ASU Criminal Justice Department.
-All applicants must submit a $150.00 membership fee, along with their hard-copy application packet.
+*All applicants must complete the APS Application for membership along with the Background Packet.
+Applicants must submit their APS Application for membership, the APS Background Packet, and a copy of their current unofficial ASU transcripts electronically via email AND a hard-copy via mail or dropped off at the ASU Criminology & Criminal Justice Department.
+All applicants must submit a $150.00 membership fee, along with their application materials.
 Only personal/cashier checks and money orders will be accepted.
 Incomplete applications will not be processed.

 Note: The APS application fee/dues are $150.00.
 This is the only fee.
 Payment is to be submitted with your application.
 Partial payment will be returned if your application is denied (the amount will be determined by the organization).

 Attn: Alpha Phi Sigma